LeRatonLaveurSolitaire/Wireless-power-transfer-system_nucleo/README.md

 ADC 2 is used in diff mode with DMA2 to mesure the voltage at the output of the inverter during the noise injection.
 Timer 1 is set to sample the current at 1MHz.

-Once recorded and processed, the data are transfered through UART.
+Once recorded and processed, the estimated parameters are printed on the Oled Display

-## TODO :

-* Implement the neural network estimator
-* Test the neural network estimator
-* Test the full identification